 ‘Corbyn and his supporters do not want us to think about Paris because they cannot accept that privileged westerners can be victims.
 If Isis kills them, it is their own or their governments’ fault.'
 Source.

 How much of Cohen's evidence for supposing Corbyn supporters are West-hating Islamist-apologists is anecdotal?
 Surely most of it.
-Then read this report providing non-anecdotal evidence of what Corbyn supporters on twitter actually think about Islam, Western foreign policy, etc.
+Then read this providing some not very scientific but at least non-anecdotal evidence of what Corbyn supporters on twitter actually think about Islam, Western foreign policy, etc.

 Similarly, read any recent newspaper article by Cohen etc. denouncing ‘The Left’ as having a major anti-semitism problem.
 Replace X with ‘The Left’ and Y with ‘are (more-than-averagely) anti-semitic’.
 Notice anything?
 By all means go ahead and try to make the case for the Left having a major problem with anti-semitism.
 But you won't succeed by trotting out lists of anecdotes.